portugueslab/brunoise/README.md

 - [X] ZMQ synchronisation for Stytra (consult with Luigi, Ema) bits about networking and zeromq, look at lightsheet software (Ema)

+- [ ] Calculate the (maximum) size of the dataset and check if there is enough space on the disk

+- [ ] Add a button that opens the latest acquired dataset in the viewer to check it

+- [ ] Calculate the hour at which the whole scanning ends

 - [ ] Diagnostics of scan patterns: each scan pattern causes image deformations depending on other paramteres.
     * [ ] Provide a diagnostic view of the galvo position (also fix the physical cabling so it is not precarious) so that optimal parameters can be adjusted from the impulse response.
     * [ ] Use the step response function (linearity can be probably assumed) to automatically calculate the optimal parameters for the scanning pattern.